Configure threat score

 Anomaly score

 You can configure a score for an anomaly.
-This score is the same for all types of detected anomaly.
+This score is the same for all types of detected anomalies.
 The default value is 1.
 You can set a value between 1 and 10.
-Every time a user generates an anomaly, it's score increases by the configured value.
-For example, if you have configured the anomaly score as 2 for each anomaly and the user generates five anomalies, then the total score would be 2*5 = 10.
+Every time a user generates an anomaly, its score increases by the configured value.
+For example, if you have configured the anomaly score as 2 for each anomaly and the user generates five anomalies, the total score would be 2*5 = 10.

 Security event score